-Rule 5-200B: Paid Time Off (PTO), Holidays, and Other Paid Leave for University of Utah Hospitals and Clinics Staff Members.
-Revision 3.
-Effective Date: July 1, 2018
+Rule 5-200B: Paid Time Off (PTO), Holidays, Paid Parental Leave, and Other Paid Leave for University of Utah Health, Hospitals and Clinics Staff Members.
+Revision 4.
+Effective Date: July 1, 2019

 Purpose and Scope

-The purpose of this rule is to implement Policies 5-200 (Leaves of Absence – Health Related), 5-201 (Leaves of Absence – Non-Health Related), 5-300 (Holidays), and 5-301 (Vacation Leave), and align the paid time off, holidays, and other paid leave practices for staff employees of the University of Utah Hospitals and Clinics (UUHC) with the practices of peer health care institutions and the needs of hospital and clinic operations while creating flexibility for a diverse workforce, allowing employees to own all of their accrued time and reducing unscheduled absences.
-This Rule applies only to staff employees of the University of Utah Hospitals and Clinics.
-Regulations governing all other University employees (including all University Faculty, all non-faculty academic employees, and Staff employees of all units other than UUHC) are provided in Rule 5-200A (Scope, Eligibility and Limitations for Leaves of Absence – Health-Related); Policy 5-201 (Leaves of Absence – Non-Health-Related); Rule 5-300A (Scope, Eligibility and Limitations for Holidays – University Employees Other Than UUHC); and Rule 5-301A (Scope, Eligibility, and Limitations for Vacation Leave – University Employees Other Than UUHC).
+Purpose: The purpose of this rule is to implement Policies 5-200 (Leaves of Absence – Health Related), 5-201 (Leaves of Absence – Non-Health Related), 5-300 (Holidays), and 5-301 (Vacation Leave), and align the paid time off, holidays, parental leave, and other paid leave practices for staff employees of the University of Utah Health, Hospitals and Clinics with the practices of peer health care institutions and the needs of hospital and clinic operations while creating flexibility for a diverse workforce, allowing employees to own all of their accrued time and reducing unscheduled absences.

+Scope: This Rule applies only to staff employees of the University of Utah Health, Hospitals and Clinics.
+Regulations governing all other University employees (including all University Faculty, all non-faculty academic employees, and Staff employees of all units other than Hospitals & Clinics) are provided in other Regulations, including Rule 5-200A (Scope, Eligibility and Limitations for Leaves of Absence – Health-Related – University Employees (Other than Hospitals and Clinics staff); Policy 5-201 (Leaves of Absence – Non-Health-Related); Rule 5-300A (Scope, Eligibility and Limitations for Holidays – University Employees Other Than Hospitals and Clinics Staff); and Rule 5-301A (Scope, Eligibility, and Limitations for Vacation Leave – University Employees (Other than Hospitals and Clinics Staff).

 Definitions